bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 <h3>PDF of Presentation</h3>

-Here is a PDF of the presentation slides used in the lessons for this
+<p>Here is a PDF of the presentation slides used in the lessons for this
 section: <b>Intro to jQuery Effects Library</b>.

 <ul>